-(b) Accounting pronouncements not yet in force for financial years beg for which early adoption has not been effected : inning on January 1, 2016 and Date of issue Mandatory Application: Annual periods beginning on or after (i) Standards and amendments Amendment to IAS 7: Statement of Cash Flows.
+(b) Accounting pronouncements not yet in force for financial for which early adoption has not been effected: years beginning on January 1, 2016 and Date of issue Mandatory Application: Annual periods beginning on or after (i) Standards and amendments Amendment to IAS 7: Statement of Cash Flows.
 Disclosure initiative January 2016 January 1, 2017 Amendment to IAS 12: Income Taxes.
 Recognition of Deferred Tax Assets for Unrealised Losses January 2016 January 1, 2017 IFRS 9: Financial instruments.
 Disclosure initiative December 2009 January 1, 2018 Amendment to IFRS 9: Financial instruments.
 Novation of derivatives and continuation of hedge accounting November 2013 January 1, 2018 IFRS 15: Revenue from contracts with customers (1).
 Implementation May 2014 January 1, 2018 Amendment to IFRS 15: Revenue from contracts with customers.
-Clarifications April 2016 January 1, 2018 Amendment to IFRS 2: Share-based payments classification and measurement of share□based payment transactions June 2016 January 1, 2018 Amendment to IFRS 4: Insurance contracts.
+Clarifications April 2016 January 1, 2018 Amendment to IFRS 2: Share-based payments classification and measurement of share based payment transactions June 2016 January 1, 2018 Amendment to IFRS 4: Insurance contracts.
 Pendiente Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts September 2016 January 1, 2018 Amendment to IFRS 40: Investment property Transfers of investment property December 2016 January 1, 2018 IFRS 16: Leases (2).
-Disclosure initiative January 2016 January 1, 2019 Amendment to IFRS 10: Consolidated financial statements and IAS 28 Investments in associates and Sale or contribution of assets between an Investor and its associate or joint venture September 2014 To be determined joint ventures.
+Disclosure initiative January 2016 January 1, 2019 Amendment to IFRS 10: Consolidated financial statements and IAS 28 Investments in associates and joint ventures.
+Sale or contribution of assets between an Investor and its associate or joint venture September 2014 To be determined

-o) Accounting pronouncements not yet in force for financial years beg or which early adoption has not been effected : inning on January 1, 2016 and Date of issue Mandatory Application: Annual periods beginning on or after (ii) Improvements Improvements to International Financial Re porting Standards (2012-2014 cycle): December 2016 IFRS 1: First-time adoption of international financial reporting standards.
+(b) Accounting pronouncements not yet in force for financial for which early adoption has not been effected: Application: Annual periods beginning on or after (ii) Improvements Improvements to International Financial Rep porting Standards (2012-2014 cycle): December 2016 IFRS 1: First-time adoption of international financial reporting standards.
 Deletion of short-term exemptions for first-time adopters January 1, 2018 IFRS 12 Disclosure of interests in other entities.
 Clarification of the scope of the Standard January 1, 2017 IAS 28 investments in associates and joint ventures.
 Measuring an associate or joint venture at fair value January 1, 2018 (iii) Interpretations IFRIC 22: Foreign currency transactions and advance consideration Disclosure initiative December 2016 January 1, 2018